Emma Slevin

 Emma Slevin (born 2 May 2003) is an Irish artistic gymnast.
 She represented Ireland at the 2018 Youth Olympic Games.
 She was the first Irish female gymnast to qualify for a senior all-around final at the European Championships and at the World Championships, doing both in 2021.
 She is the 2024 Northern European all-around champion.
-She will be joining the University of Minnesota Gophers for the 2026 season.
+She currently competes in NCAA gymnastics for the Arkansas Razorbacks, having previously competed for the Minnesota Golden Gophers.

 Early life

 Emma Slevin was born on 2 May 2003 in Galway, Ireland.

 Junior gymnastics career

 2016–17

 Slevin competed at the 2016 Irish Championships where she placed first in the Espoir division.
 Additionally she placed first on balance beam, third on floor exercise, and sixth on uneven bars.
 At the following year's competition she competed in the junior division and placed second behind Meg Ryan.
 Slevin made her international debut at the 2017 Flanders International Team Challenge in Ghent where she placed 24th in the all-around and helped Ireland place seventh as a team.
 Slevin concluded the season competing at the European Youth Olympic Festival where she finished 47th during qualifications.